helidon-io/helidon/docs/modules/webserver/webserver.md

 worst-case immediately usable capacity `L - N + 1`.
 The shared limit does not provide per-binding quotas or strict fairness, and configuration fails when `L < N`.

+Packet-oriented bindings such as QUIC do not hold an idle permit and attempt admission without queueing before allocating connection state.

 Binding runtime, factory, provider, planning, context, TLS-selection, and protocol-handoff contracts are internal Helidon integration APIs, not a